xdividr/dreamcloud-docs/source/dreamobjects/api-docs/swift-api-reference.rst

 Retrieve an Object's data using the GET request.

-You can pefrom conditional GET requests using if-* headers.
+You can perform conditional GET requests using if-* headers.

 You can also fetch only a portion of the data using Range headers.